Official Competition Details, Rules and Format

 Although the ability of the vehicles to negotiate the competition courses is the ultimate measure of product quality, the officials are also interested in the design strategy and process that engineering teams follow to produce their vehicles.
 Design judging will be by a panel of expert judges and will be conducted separate from and without regard to vehicle performance on the test course.
 Judging will be based on a written report, an oral presentation and examination of the vehicle.

-Design innovation is a primary objective of this competition and will be given increased attention by the judges.
-Two forms of innovation will be judged: First will be a technology (hardware or software) that is new to this competition; and Second will be a substantial subsystem or software upgrade to a vehicle previously entered in the competition.
-In both cases the innovation needs to be documented, as an innovation, clearly in the written report and emphasized in the oral presentation.
-Either, or both, forms of innovation will be included in the judges’ consideration.
+Design innovation is a primary objective of this competition and will be given special attention by the judges.
+Innovation is considered to be a technology (hardware or software) that has not ever been used by this or any other vehicle in this competition.
+The innovation needs to be documented, as an innovation, clearly in the written report and emphasized in the oral presentation.

 III.2 Written Report

 The report should not exceed 15 letter-sized pages, including graphic material and all appendices, but not including the title page.
+Reports will lose 5 points in scoring for each page over 15.
 Line spacing must be at least 1.5, with at least a 10 point font (12 is preferred).
 Each vehicle must have a distinct and complete report of its own (a report cannot cover more than one vehicle).
-Participants are required to submit four hard copies of the report and an electronic copy on a CD; failure to submit either of these will result in disqualification.
-All reports, both for new vehicles and for earlier vehicles with design changes, must include a statement signed by the faculty advisor certifying that the engineering design in the vehicle (original or changes) by the current student team has been significant and equivalent to what might be awarded credit in a senior design course.
-Everything must be mailed so as to arrive by May 18, 2009, addressed to:
+Participants are required to submit four hard copies of the report and an electronic copy in PDF format on a CD; failure to submit either of these will result in disqualification.
+All reports, both for new vehicles and for earlier vehicles with design changes, must include a statement signed by the faculty advisor certifying that the design and engineering of the vehicle (original or changes) by the current student team has been significant and equivalent to what might be awarded credit in a senior design course.
+The certification should also include a brief description of the areas in which changes have been made to a vehicle from a previous year.
+Everything must be mailed so as to arrive by May 10, 2011, addressed to:

 Bernard Theisen